lark-max/DSAM/README.md

 ```

 Way 2:
-Firstly ensure that you have installed the package `devtools`:
+Download and install from github: Firstly ensure that you have installed
+the package `devtools`:

 ``` r
 install.packages("devtools")